tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

-= 5.4.0 =
+= 5.4.1 =
-*	Version 5.4.0 adds support for Paystack split payments.
-The Paystack fee and Paystack payout amount are now displayed on the order details page.
-Full changelog https://wordpress.org/plugins/woo-paystack/#developers.
+*   Fix: Split payment not working properly when the split payment transaction charge setting field is empty

 == Screenshots ==